Chart Color Schemes

 Doonside features high concentrations of family households, with a median household size of 2.9 people

-Family households comprise 77.3% of all households, including 36.7% couples with children, 18.8% couples without children, and 19.3% single parent families.
-Non-family households account for the remaining 22.7%, with lone person households at 19.5% and group households comprising 3.2%.
+Family households constitute 77.3% of all households, including 36.7% couples with children, 18.8% couples without children, and 19.3% single parent families.
+Non-family households account for the remaining 22.7%, with lone person households at 19.5% and group households comprising 3.2% of the total.
 The median household size is 2.9 people.

 Frequently Asked Questions - Households